Confederate statue toppled in Washington, DC amid Black Lives Matter rallies | DW | 20.06.2020

 Juneteenth demonstrations were also held in Atlanta, Chicago, Los Angeles and New York, following weeks of protests over police brutality and systemic racism.

 Several monuments depicting Confederate figures have been toppled in recent weeks.
-Also on Friday, protesters in Raleigh, North Carolina toppled two Confederate statues, one of which was hung from a light post, and another dragged down the street and placed in front of a courthouse.
+Also on Friday, protesters in Raleigh, North Carolina pulled down two Confederate statues; one was hung from a lamppost while the other was dragged down the street and placed in front of a courthouse.

 On Thursday night, protesters in Portland, Oregon pulled down a statue of George Washington.
 Last week, people in Richmond, Virginia toppled another Confederate statue as well as the figure of Italian explorer Christopher Columbus.